Place Interface Models in Maintenance or Hibernation Mode

 Maintenance and Hibernation for WLC and AP interface models

-In the maintenance or hibernation mode, following conditions apply to the WLCs and AP interface models:
+In the maintenance or hibernation mode, the following conditions apply to the WLCs and AP interface models:

 - If WLC is in Maintenance/Hibernation mode, maintenance alarm is generated on WLC and all other alarms on WLC device are suppressed.
 The Access Points connected to the WLC are put into maintenance mode.

 - If AP and its Parent WLC are kept in Maintenance/ Hibernation then both will be in maintenance and all other alarms (except maintenance alarm) on both devices will be suppressed.

 - If AP goes into Maintenance/ Hibernation, only maintenance alarms are generated on the AP and all other alarms are suppressed.

 - If AP is in maintenance and its parent WLC goes into maintenance at a later point, even then, all connected APs will go in maintenance.
 Once WLC is up, connected APs will be reverted to the previously managed state.